lgatto/2017_09_25_OpenScience_EPFL/slides2.md

 * Laurent Gatto: ECR, non-established research staff, PI
 * Reproducible research, computational research, data, research software
-* Open scholar, and convinved that open is a gateway to better research
+* Open scholar, and convinced that open is a gateway to better research

 ## What is open research/science?